Moving a VM to a different availability zone

 Note

-If the VM disks are being written to, moving them may end in an error.
-In this case, stop writing to the disks or shut down the VM and restart the move.
+Active writes to the VM disks being moved may cause the migration to fail.
+In this case, stop writing to the disks or shut down the VM and restart the migration.

 Examples